Grants

 Professional Development Grant

 The purpose of the professional development grant is to support the professional development of leaders and staff of our member camps.
-The grant can be applied to a broad range of customized and group professional learning opportunities aimed at strengthening leadership capacity.

 Examples of acceptable topics include: